mars0i/masonclj/doc/general/ABMsInClojure.md

 ways in which Clojure is "[opinionated](https://clojure.org/reference/datatypes#_datatypes_and_protocols_are_opinionated)" mean that it is not intended to make it easy to deal with certain kinds of common Java designs.

-Of the four MASON/Clojure issues listed below, I've written helper functions and macros to address the first three.
+Of the five MASON/Clojure issues listed below, I've written helper functions and macros to address the first three.
 (The third is unlikely to be a problem for most models in any event.)
 The fourth could make a model slow, but only with certain kinds of models.